 A tramp … is a celibate from the moment when he takes to the road.
 He is absolutely without hope of getting a wife, a mistress, or any kind of woman except—very rarely, when he can raise a few shillings—a prostitute.
 It is obvious what the results of this must be: homosexuality, for instance, and occasional rape cases.

-Male desire is triangulated by prostitution, rape and same-sex desire; male violence, frustration and predation are the unconscious or disavowed narrative frame or arc of the book.
+The brutal sexism and homophobia of these remarks epitomise Orwell’s characteristic understanding of masculinity, and the profound role it plays in his writing.
+Underlying this passage and the text more generally is a structure in which male desire is seen as triangulated by prostitution, rape and same-sex desire.
+Founded on deeply toxic assumptions both about women and gay men, it demonstrates how firmly male violence, frustration and predation shape the book’s unconscious or disavowed narrative frame or arc..

 Sexual assault plays an even more important role in Orwell’s first novel, A Clergyman’s Daughter, the story of which hinges on the rape of its central character, Dorothy Hare, by Warburton.
 Although the novel was censored, the nature of the attack which leads to Dorothy’s flight is clear: he